Werner Stegmaier: Nietzsche Research

 In Nietzsche research, where he has earned an immense influence, Stegmaier has gained prominence by claiming that the famous doctrines of the overman (Übermensch) and the eternal recurrence of the same and of the will to power (which Nietzsche puts into the mouth of his Zarathustra, the protagonist of his famous poem), are all “anti-doctrines,” i.e. doctrines that undermine the very assumption of any existing universals; their anti-doctrinal character is where, according to Stegmaier, they find their unity.
 With what he calls ‘contextual interpretation,’ i.e. understanding Nietzsche's philosophical content within the context of his forms of writing, Stegmaier established a methodic paradigm for Nietzsche studies, which he himself comprehensively exemplifies in his interpretation of the 5th book of Nietzsche's The Gay Science.
 This paradigm has gained great attention in Nietzsche research.
 In his most recent works, he has shown in numerous contributions how Nietzsche's foundational distinctions in philosophy can, in connection with Luhmann's sociological systems theory, further be developed in the 21st century.
 With his publication Nietzsche an der Arbeit (2022), he solved a problem that existed since the 1950s, the problem of the significance of Nietzsche's notes for his philosophizing.
 While his notes were first pushed into a system in the falsifying compilation The Will to Power, they can now be understood, on the basis of the new edition of his late notes, the KGW IX, as an experimental orientation process in which his alleged doctrines are only preliminary stages.
+With his 2022 book Nietzsche an der Arbeit (Nietzsche at Work), he resolved the long-standing question – dating back to the 1950s – of the significance of Nietzsche’s notes for his philosophy.
+They are evidence of Nietzsche's ongoing process of experimental orientation, in which his published works are merely intermediate stages.